hnguyentt/mousechd-napari/docs/README.md

 Tutorial video: [Quick start](https://drive.google.com/file/d/1nQBw5jj3VtRH8pFlDuih_lmWLfwtr69M/view?usp=sharing)

-This plugin is a tool for heart segmentation and detection of congenital heart diseases in mice.
-You can run this plugin with your local or remote server's resources.
+This plugin serves as a tool for heart segmentation and the detection of congenital heart disorders in mice.
+You can execute the plugin utilizing the resources of either your local machine or a remote server.

-Segmentation step requires GPU to run so if your local machine does not have a GPU, you can do the computation from a GPU-supported remote server.
+The segmentation step necessitates GPU acceleration.
+If your local machine lacks a GPU, consider offloading the computation to a remote server with GPU support.
 Refer to [server_setup.md](server_setup.md) for more detail.

 ## Open MouseCHD Plugin
 1. Open Napari